danielfm/ergodox-layout/README.md

   is also reflected in the LEDs: the light intensity is low when the keys are in one-shot state, or high when locked (tap the modifiers 3 times to lock).
-- As I spend most of the time typing inside Emacs, I moved the `Ctrl` and Alt modifiers from the [pinkies](http://ergoemacs.org/emacs/emacs_pinky.html) to the thumbs.
-The `Space` key, when held, act as `Ctrl`, making these keys easily accessible from both hands, depending on the keystroke being executed (for instance, `C-a` and `C-e` use the right-hand Ctrl, while `C-p` and `C-n` use the left-hand Ctrl.
-I also apply this principle for other shortcuts in order to minimze the hand gymnastics necessary for common key combinations).
+- As I spend most of the time typing inside Emacs, I moved the `Ctrl` and Alt modifiers from the [pinky](http://ergoemacs.org/emacs/emacs_pinky.html) to the thumbs.
+The `Space` key, when held, act as `Ctrl`, making these keys easily accessible from both hands, depending on the keystroke being executed;
+  for instance, `C-a` and `C-e` use the right-hand Ctrl, while `C-p` and `C-n` use the left-hand Ctrl.
+I also apply this principle for other shortcuts in order to minimize the hand gymnastics necessary for common key combinations.
-- The `Shift` key is also present in the right-hand thumb cluster in the same location, and can be activated by long-pressing the `Enter` key.
+- The `Shift` key is also mirrored in both sides of the board.
+On the right side, it can be activated by long-pressing the `Enter` key.
 This makes it easy on the muscle memory when typing sequences of shifted characters with the hand opposite to where the character is located, in the same way as the `Ctrl` usage explained earlier.
 - Another highly used key, `Command`, was moved to the bottom left and right keys of the board, which might seem counterintuitive due to those keys being too far to rich, but the idea is to press those keys with my palms, instead of